 The report delves into the complex issues surrounding food in our region, relying on community conversations as well as more traditional research methods to paint a picture of our regional food system.

 Tyson Neukirch, Head Grower at the Farm School, calls Food and Farming in the Quabbin Region “an incredibly useful document that will be well used by farmers, policy makers, community advocates, business owners, [and others] for years to come.”

 Food and Farming in the Quabbin Region presents a vision where people across our region have access to healthy, locally-grown food, where farming is a viable and sustainable sector of the economy, and where land and other natural resources are utilized in a way that is sustainable over the long-term.
-Kathleen Doherty, the report's author, is a MassLIFT-AmeriCorps member serving Mount Grace as a Farm Conservationist for the 2015-16 service year.
+Kathleen Doherty, the report's author, served at Mount Grace with MassLIFT-AmeriCorps.